Hsabonchi/JS/README.md

     ▶ JavaScript is one of the core technologies of the World Wide Web.

      <strong> Basic types </strong>

      Expressions are computations
          – 2 + 3 is a computation.

      Values(a subset of the expressions) are the results of computations – 5 is a value

       Types describe collections of values and the computations that generate those values –int is a type

-     Six Data Types that are primitives, checked by typeof operator:
+     <h4> Six Data Types that are primitives, checked by typeof operator: </h4>

-      ▶ undefined : typeof instance === "undefined"
+      ▶ undefined :

-      ▶ Boolean : typeof instance === "boolean"
+      ▶ Boolean :
          ▶ Boolean: logical values, that is, either True of False.
 0 or 1.
          ▶ Usual operations like && (and), || (or) and not return a boolean value.
-         ▶ Result of comparisons with ==, /=, <  also return a boolean value.
+         ▶ Result of comparisons with ==, /=, < and >  also return a boolean value.

          E.g
-         > 1 == 2 || 3 == 4
+         > 1 == 2 || 3 == 4 return False .

-         False
-         > 1 < 2 && 3 < 4
+         > 1 < 2 && 3 < 4   return True.
-         True

-      ▶ Number : typeof instance === "number"
+      ▶ Number : typeof 3 === "number"

-      ▶ String : typeof instance === "string"
+      ▶ String : typeof "JavaScript" === "string"

         ▶ a sequence of characters e.g 'javascript'
-        ▶ Written in double quotes: "hello".
-        ▶ Written in single quotes: 'hello'.
+        ▶ Can be written in double quotes: "hello" OR in single quotes: 'hello'.

-     Iteration = repeating a process a number of times
+         Iteration = repeating a process a number of times.

  </pre>